-- 76. Some other commercial customers, however, do not consider the two landfills to be in competition with each other.
+- 73.4 This is supported by TDC's current pricing for the Richmond RRC, which is only \$10/tonne more than the charges at the York Valley landfill.
+While the Richmond RRC is more convenient than the York Valley landfill for most of its commercial customers that are located within its boundaries, implying a somewhat higher willingness to pay, TDC considers that any further increase in charges at the Richmond RRC would [1,50] - 74.
+Some other commercial customers, however, do not consider the two landfills to be in competition with each other.
 In our view, the primary reason for these different views relates to the location of the customer.
 Commercial customers typically send solid waste to the nearest landfill or transfer station, and this can impact on the perceived alternatives for that particular customer.
-For example, if faced with a price increase, several commercial customers considered their next best alternative to be reducing the amount of solid waste they produce. - 76.1 [] sends its waste to the Eves Valley landfill.
+For example, if faced with a price increase, several commercial customers considered their next best alternative to be reducing the amount of solid waste they produce. - 74.1 [] sends its waste to the Eves Valley landfill.
 Given its location, [] does not consider there to be much difference in the transportation costs to either landfill.
-That being said, if faced with a price increase, it would still look to reduce the amount of waste it was producing, rather than pay any increase.52 - 76.2 [] sends its waste to York Valley, as it is the closest landfill.
-It has previously considered sending waste to Eves Valley, but considered the additional transport costs to be uneconomic.53 - 76.3 [] sends its waste to Eves Valley, as it is the closest landfill.
-Due to the additional transport costs and time it would take to send the same waste to the York Valley landfill, a price increase at Eves Valley would result in the firm looking to reduce the amount of waste it generates.54 - 77.
-However, we note that there are a number of commercial customers in and around Richmond that are in close proximity to both the Pascoe Street transfer station and
+That being said, if faced with a price increase, it would still look to reduce the amount of waste it was producing, rather than pay any increase.51 - 74.2 [] sends its waste to York Valley, as it is the closest landfill.
+It has previously considered sending waste to Eves Valley, but considered the additional transport costs to be uneconomic.52